 Candida Albicans, a fungus which causes yeast infections, has also been treated by the Pau d'Arco herb.
 Aside from patients dealing with candida problems, those with other issues involving fungi or yeasts -- such as Aspergillus -- may also be helped due to the antifungal nature of lapachol.
 Moreover, it is claimed that certain bacteria are affected by this compound, so help may also be available for people with issues of that nature, including: C. diff, Staphylococcus aureus, Streptococcus, Helicobacter pylori (common cause of stomach ulcers), Brucella, tuberculosis, pneumonia, and dysentery.

-This herb is claimed to be useful as an antioxidant.
+This herb is claimed to be useful for strengthening a weakened immune system, and also as an antioxidant.
 Moreover, Pau d'Arco is confirmed as being an antiparisitic against various parasites, including: malaria, schistosoma, and trypanosoma.
 Antiviral uses have been displayed by Pau d'Arco against several viruses, one of which is vesicular stomatitis virus, shortened as VSV.
 Additionally, the herb has even demonstrated usefulness in fighting inflammation.

 Where does it grow?